Pulisic return: Chelsea, USMNT star dazzles - ProSoccerTalk | NBC Sports

 87th minute: Plays the ball to Abraham who flicks it on for Willian in yet another Chelsea attack.
 Nearly gets on the end of a cross from Marcos Alonso moments later.

-90th minute: Gives the ball away for a Villa throw in then appear to knock himself in the head as a punishment.
+90th minute: Gives the ball away for a Villa throw in then appears to knock himself in the head as a punishment.
 Intense.

 90+3 minute: Wins the ball back, runs into the corner and Villa just can’t get the ball off him.
 What a display from Pulisic.